Inklingo

 serie

-Choose 'serie' to describe a succession or chain of related events or problems, often implying a cause-and-effect relationship.
+Choose 'serie' to indicate a number of related things happening one after another, often implying a cause-and-effect relationship or a collection.

 A winding, colorful path stretching across a landscape.
 Along the path, three distinct objects—a red apple, a blue book, and a yellow feather—are placed one after the other, showing succession.